 In this first article, we will be touching upon various electrical properties of analog audio signal.
 Which is important to understand to process the audio in digital domain.

-From the picture above you can make out, it is a alternating current signal with multiple frequency tones with different amplitudes.
-Another best way to plot audio signal is to show three-dimensional graph with frequency on y-axis, time on x-axis and a brightness level as third dimension indicating amplitude.
+From the picture above you can make out, its alternating current signal with multiple frequencies with different amplitudes.
+Another best way to plot is, to show three-dimensional graph with frequency on y-axis, time on x-axis and a brightness level as third dimension indicating amplitude.
 Such a device is called spectrogram.

-The closest Indian alphabet to English alphabet D is 'ड' in Hindi, ‘ட” in Tamil, ‘డ’ in Telugu and ‘ಡ’ in Kannada.
-Below is the plot of amplitude versus time (CRO) for this Indian alphabet.
+The closest Indian alphabet to English alphabet D is '?' in Hindi, ‘?” in Tamil, ‘?’ in Telugu and ‘?’ in Kannada.
+Below is the plot of amplitude versus time (CRO) and frequency versus time (spectrogram) for this Indian alphabet.

-Below is the spectrogram picture of Pronunciation Indian alphabet pronounced ‘Da’
+Below is thespectrogram picture of Pronunciation Indian alphabet ‘Da’

-Below is CRO plot of amplitude versus time for the pronunciation of English alphabet ‘S’
+Below is CRO plot of amplitude versus time for the pronunciation of alphabet ‘S’